- Home

 Changes in ejaculation

-After surgery for prostate cancer you will not produce semen.
-This means that you will have a dry orgasm, which can feel quite different – some males say it does not feel as strong or long-lasting as an orgasm with semen, while others say it is more intense.
+After surgery for prostate cancer, you will not produce semen.
+This means that you will have a dry orgasm, which can feel quite different – some people say it does not feel as strong or long-lasting as an orgasm with semen, while others say it is more intense.
 Sometimes surgery causes semen to go backwards into the bladder, rather than forwards out of the penis.
 This is called retrograde ejaculation.
 This is not dangerous or harmful, but it does mean you will be infertile.

 In some cases after prostate surgery, you may leak a small amount of urine during ejaculation (this is not harmful).
-If you are feeling anxious about your sex life, premature orgasm can also be a problem.
+If you are feeling anxious about your sex life, premature ejaculation can also be a problem.

 Tips for adapting to ejaculation changes